mfcovington/r_club/_posts/2013-02-26-peer-produced-plots.md

 ## Challenge 7

-Not one to be outdone, Stacey demonstrates that she also knows the ways of the world by plotting the geographical position of tomato species collection points on top of the entire world.
+Not one to be outdone, Stacey demonstrates that she also knows the ways of the world by plotting the geographical position of tomato species collection points on top of not just a part of South America, but on top of the *entire* world.

 ![plot of chunk 2013-02-26-challenge07]({{ site.figurl }}/2013-02-26-challenge07.png)